visier/connector-python/README.md

 ## Jupyter Notebooks
 Jupyter notebooks and lab are well-suited to run Visier connector code.
 However, some users may not find OS-level variables ideal.
 As of version `0.9.9`, the Visier Python connector supports [dotenv](https://pypi.org/project/python-dotenv/) to facilitate a more dynamic switching of Visier authentication parameters.
 If the file is called `.env`, the Python package `dotenv` attempts to load the file.
 If the file has a different name, you must provide that file name when loading the environment with `dotenv`.

-### Jupyter Password Authentication Example
+### Jupyter Basic Authentication Example
-Password authentication is the most practical means of authenticating against Visier for Jupyter notebooks.
+Basic authentication is the most practical means of authenticating against Visier for Jupyter notebooks.

 Create an environment file to store the authentication parameters.